TYPES OF ROOM & RENT

 There are no student kitchens on the College site, but there are microwaves on most staircases.
 There are kitchens on every staircase in Frewin, and most have cupboards for each room.
 Scouts will wipe surfaces, but will not do your washing up.
 College will lock individual kitchens if dirty pans and dishes are allowed to pile up in sinks.

 There are laundry rooms in College (XIII) and Frewin (IV and XIX).
-Washing machines and dryers cost £1.40 per cycle.
+Washing machines cost £2.00 per cycle and dryers cost 20p per 10 minutes.
 Machines are coin operated.
 Please do not use colour catchers.
 Malfunctioning machines should be reported to the Accommodation Manager (firstname.lastname@example.org).
 The main cause of problems is coins and other objects left in clothes, and College may hold you responsible if evidence of this is found.